 By 1934 five other universities had established chapters.
 In 1959 Sigma Theta Tau was admitted to the Association of College Honor Societies as Nursing's Honor Society.
 During the 1980s, chapters in other countries began developing and the organization's name was changed to Sigma Theta International.
 Prior to spring 1998, 349 chapters existed in the world.

-The nursing faculty at the College of Mount St. Joseph and Xavier University had longed believed that baccalaureate nursing students should have the opportunity to seek recognition for their achievements, creativity and leadership.
-Both schools began their efforts to fulfill their beliefs in 1993 and in 1994 committees were established to develop local honor societies after receiving permission from College/University administration.
+The nursing faculty at the College of Mount St. Joseph and Xavier University had long believed that baccalaureate nursing students should have the opportunity to seek recognition for their achievements, creativity and leadership.
+Both schools began their efforts to fulfill their beliefs in 1993 and in 1994.
+Ccommittees were established to develop local honor societies after receiving permission from college/university administration.

 The Sigma Theta Tau guidelines for establishing these societies were followed.
 Induction ceremonies were held, programs were presented, newsletters were used for communication with members, and financial management guidelines were followed.
 Both local societies collaborated with other nursing honor organizations to offer selected programs.